Easy marinated cherry tomato salad combines briny olives, fresh herbs, and crispy toasts for an easy summer salad you’ll make again and again.

 Visit Our Shop.

-This is one of my new favorite tomato recipes!
-Sweet cherry tomatoes are sliced and combined with salty, briny olives, then submerged in a garlicky citrus and olive oil bath.
+This is one of my favorite tomato recipes.
+Sweet cherry tomatoes are sliced and combined with olives and herbs, then dressed in a garlicky citrus olive oil marinade.
 Give the tomatoes a few minutes to rest and release their juices, and the flavors meld in the most delicious way!
-I like to fry up a few sourdough triangles to dunk in the juices.
+I like to crisp up a few sourdough triangles to dunk in the juices.

 Prep – 5 minutes